Broadcom/HOL-2640/README.txt

-Account names and passwords for this lab.
+Account names for this lab.

 Credentials for all vCenter Operations Manager Instances:
 User name: admin